What are the parathyroid glands?

 The parathyroid glands are very small glands (about the size of a grain of rice) situated in the neck just behind the thyroid gland.
 There are usually four parathyroid glands – two on each lobe of the thyroid gland – which produce a hormone called parathyroid hormone.1

 The parathyroid glands control calcium levels in the bloodstream to make sure you don’t have too little or too much calcium.

 If calcium levels drop, the parathyroid glands release parathyroid hormone into the blood which then causes the bones to release calcium.
 Parathyroid hormone also causes the kidneys to stop releasing calcium into the urine and stimulates the kidneys to increase vitamin D metabolism.
-The vitamin D then increases calcium absorption from the gut.
+Vitamin D then increases calcium absorption from the gut.

 If calcium or vitamin D levels are low, the parathyroid glands produce more parathyroid hormone to bring levels up to normal.1

 The most common form of hyperparathyroidism (and the third most common endocrine disorder in men and women)2 is called primary hyperparathyroidism.
 Similar to hypothyroidism, it is more common in women, and most commonly seen in women aged 50-60.3

 The parathyroid glands can make too much parathyroid hormone hyperparathyroidism.
 This causes high calcium levels (hypercalcaemia).1